 Collisions between trains and vehicles at railroad crossings are alarmingly common, and also regularly cause life-changing and life-threatening injuries.
 The forces involved in a collision with a moving train are almost unimaginable (and far surpass those involved in an ordinary car accident), and the consequences are usually equally devastating.
 Railroad crossing accidents are commonly the result of:

 Release of toxic or hazardous materials can present an enormous risk in the event of a train accident.
 Exposure to fumes, direct skin contact, and burns are all very real dangers in accidents involving toxic spills.

 While railroad employees may be protected under the Federal Employers Liability Act (FELA), passengers and other train accident victims must generally be able to prove negligence in order to pursue a successful claim for financial compensation.
-This is the same as any other type of personal injury or wrongful death claim.
+This is the same as any other type of personal injury claim.
 Common forms of negligence in train accident cases include:

 In fact, one of the deadliest train accidents in U.S. history was the result of operator negligence, and it happened right here in Southern California.
 On September 12, 2008, a commuter train collided head-on with a freight train northwest of downtown Los Angeles.
 After an exhaustive investigation, it was determined that the accident – which caused 25 fatalities – was the result of the commuter train’s engineer texting behind the controls.

 If you have been injured or a loved one has been killed in a train accident in Southern California, we encourage you to contact us for a free, confidential consultation.
 To learn about your rights and find out if you may be entitled to significant financial compensation, complete our consultation request form or call (888) 407-2955 today.